hwc0919/pg-json-serdes/README.md

 Serialize between postgresql encodings and json.
 Support postgresql primitive types and user-defined composite types.

+## Features
+- Support postgresql composite types
+- Support postgresql binary encoding and text encoding.
+- Write pg function parameters from json, result can be used directly in `PQexecParams`
+- Read pg function result (`PGresult`) to json.
+- No dependencies, no schema files needed.
+Database metadata is fetched at runtime.
+- All component can be customized by inheriting from virtual base class.

 ## Example

 Load metadata from database, and parse json object into pg function parameters.

+Database elements:
 ```sql
 create type pj_person_t as (
     name        text,